julius-zabulenas/online-bookstore/README.md

 ### PUT

-Initiating a `PUT` method call on this endpoint edits a record in the database, based the barcode.
+Initiating a `PUT` method call on this endpoint edits a record in the database, based on the barcode.

 An example payload JSON object to try:
 ```